-In the case at issue, the Complainant argued that it had never authorised the Respondent to register the Schneider Electric trademark in a domain name, and that it had never licensed its trademark to the Respondent.
+In the case at issue, the Complainant argued that it had never authorised the Respondent to register the BNP Paribas trademark in a domain name, and that it had never licensed its trademark to the Respondent.

 Furthermore, the Respondent has not demonstrated any use of the disputed domain name in connection with a bona fide offering of goods and services or a legitimate non-commercial or fair use of the disputed domain name.
+On the contrary, through a parking page, the Respondent has attempted to attract users to other relevant websites for commercial gain.